SerNet/verinice-veo-web/README.md

 The following known technical limitations are being tracked and should be addressed in future development cycles:

-- **i18n Translation Duplication:**
-  Due to a bug in [`vue-i18n-next`](https://github.com/intlify/vue-i18n-next/issues/1248), translations used by the `<i18n-t>` component must currently exist in both the language files and their respective components.
-We use `vue-i18n` v8.0.0-beta, but the fix is only available in v7.3.1.
-Once a fix is available for v8.x, the redundant entries should be removed.

 - **Vuetify 3 Compatibility:**
   Components like `VSkeletonLoader`, `VDateInput`, `VTimeInput`, `VSpeedDial`, `VEditDialog`, and `VDataIterator` have not been ported to Nuxt 3 / Vuetify v3.1.
 We use local polyfills for now, which should be replaced once official versions are available.